vagarthgaurav/MIDI-visualizer/idea/Project-Description.md

 Optionally there could be a passthrough for daisy chaining other MIDI devices.

 ## Components
-See basic circuit reference images in "/idea" folder.
+See basic circuit reference images in the "/idea" folder.

-Resistors, assuming 5v in the main circuit: x4 220 Ohm resistor x1 4.7k Ohm resistor
+Resistors, assuming 5v in the main circuit:
+- x4 220 Ohm resistor
+- x1 4.7k Ohm resistor

-x2 Midi connectors, female
+- x2 Midi connectors, female
-x1 1N914 Diode
+- x1 1N914 Diode
-x1 6N138 Optoisolator
+- x1 6N138 Optoisolator
-x2 OpAmp (For the midi through) x1 Linear regulator
+- x2 OpAmp (For the midi through)
+- x1 Linear regulator

-x1 MCU, are there any good 5v options, or should we stick with 3.2?
+- x1 MCU, 5v or 3.2v?
+Preferably with USB support.

-1600-2400mm LED Strip - Neopixel or similar, might need to simplify or look for alternatives, those dimensions of the Neopixel strip are out of our budget
+- 1600-2400mm LED Strip - Neopixel or similar.
+*Might need to simplify or look for alternatives, those dimensions of the Neopixel strip are out of our budget.*

+- ??v power-source.
-??v power-source, probably a laptop brick or similar
+*Probably can use a laptop brick or similar.*

 ## Further research